hublo/hublo-growth-permission-clean-architecture/plan.md

 ## Context (2 min)

-- New project Prmission.
+- New project Permission.
 White card (1 slide)
 - Dealing with heavy legacy sails JS (1 slide)
 - How to do it profitable to HUBLO and tech team.
 Think Platform.
 (1 slide)